bobbicodes/mecca/README.md

 The "virtual piano" on the screen indicates which keys play notes.
 You have 2 full octaves, one starting with the "z" key, and one starting with "q", with the sharps/flats located above them like on a piano.
-You begin by entering notes to build the bassline, using the menu to change note lengths.
-A semicolon (;) enters a rest.
+1. Enter notes to build the bassline, using the menu to change note lengths.
+2. **A semicolon (;) enters a rest.**
+3. If you mess up, use the undo!
 Use the play option any time to hear what you've got.
-If you mess up, use the undo!
-When satisfied with your bassline, move on to the lead.
+4. When satisfied with your bassline, move on to the lead.

 ## Editing your song's .mec files